Internships at the European Parliament Office in Washington DC

 - One additional letter of recommendation, e.g. from an employer, may also be submitted (optional).

-- Please note that all referees must send their letters of recommendation directly to the email below.
+All referees must send their letters of recommendation directly to the same email by 19 June.
 References sent by candidates themselves cannot be considered.

 You may also send questions to this address.